 CSQ Research’s Sustainable Societies Program is home to The SCP Report (The Social Contract Product Report), TASK (The Academic Sustainable Societies Challenge), Transition Economics and TE’s World at our Hands Report, ACT – the solution that gives every democratic citizen a vote, Worthwhile Industries, #WPProjects, CMI (Country Management Index), SDC – Training & Sustainable Certification Programs, and more

-From self-sufficient, automated neighborhoods that cost a fraction of today’s manual societies; to the Policies and Worthwhile Campuses that build them, CSQ Research and the Worthwhile Industries team, finance and build the projects needed to build every country’s ultimate Strategic Plan
+From self-sufficient, automated neighborhoods that cost a fraction of today’s manual societies – to the Policies and SDG Companies that build them, Think Tank CSQ Research and the Worthwhile Industries team finance and build the infrastructure megaprojects needed to build every country’s Strategic Right Plan